mettyoung/automated-valet-car-parking-system/README.md

 ### Copyright
 Copyright © 2021, Emmett Young, All rights reserved.

-No reproduction and usage are allowed in whole or in part for distribution, personal and commercial purposes.
+No reproduction and usage is allowed in whole or in part for distribution, personal and commercial purposes.